 At the end of the exercise, each team member shares their work.
 Together, the team analyzes the learnings, positions them with business goals, and explores technical capabilities to approach the challenge.

 Reflecting on my time with E2E, my work absolutely required all four components of this mindset.
-Without a user-centered mentality, my team would have naively and unsuccessfully enforced institutional change within a community we knew nothing about.
+Without a human-centered mentality, my team would have failed to identify the challenge, propose an appropriate solution, and mobilize the capacity of the community.